mhoehle/hoehleatsu.github.io/_posts/2019-05-06-wcamining.md

 the WCA data for download in this comprehensive form!

 [^1]: If you know how to do this efficiently in SQL, let me know!
+[^2]: A reddit user correctly pointed out that just because your results are at the low end does not necessarily imply that it is *uncool* to participate in a WCA competition:
+<a class="embedly-card" href="https://www.reddit.com/r/Cubers/comments/bl8r18/analysing_the_wca_database/emmwmu6">Card</a>
+<script async src="//embed.redditmedia.com/widgets/platform.js"
+charset="UTF-8"></script>
+This is very true and I've updated the post accordingly.
+However, if you like me already are an age outlier while your kid is too young to act as your alibi companion, I miss the courage to also be a total skill outlier...
+But that's my problem and just motivates me to train more (if time permits) before signing up. 😏

 ## Literature